Custodial symmetry violation in the Georgi-Machacek model: Numerical results

 Experimentally checking the mass degeneracy of the scalars within the custodial triplet and the custodial fiveplet has been proposed as a way to test the custodial symmetry in the GM model~\cite{Chiang:2012cn,Chiang:2015rva}.
 At the LHC, mass reconstruction of the $H_3$ states relies on their decays to dijets, $H_3^+ \to c \bar s$, $H_3^0 \to b \bar b$~\cite{Chiang:2012cn}.
 Considering that the dijet invariant mass resolution at the LHC is not sufficient to kinematically separate the hadronic decays of the $W$ and the $Z$ with their $11$~GeV mass difference, it will not be possible to resolve a custodial-symmetry-violation-induced mass splitting between $\tilde H_3^+$ and $\tilde H_3^0$ of at most 5.3~GeV within the H5plane benchmark.
 Mass reconstruction of the $H_5$ states at the LHC relies on their decays to vector boson pairs $VV$.
 Reference~\cite{Chiang:2012cn} studied the fully-leptonic final states, in which the masses of $H_5^{++}$, $H_5^+$, and $H_5^0$ could be determined from the endpoint of the transverse mass distribution of the $VV$ final state.
 The resolution is worse than for a dijet resonance.
 The ATLAS experiment has performed a search for $H_5^+ \to W^+Z \to jj\ell^+\ell^-$~\cite{Aad:2015nfa}, in which reconstruction of a mass peak for $\tilde H_5^+$ becomes possible; however, the mass resolution is still limited by the dijet invariant mass resolution of the LHC, which is too poor to resolve the custodial-symmetry-violation-induced mass splitting among the $\tilde H_5$ states spanning at most 7.2~GeV in the H5plane benchmark.
+Larger mass splittings are possible for a small number of points in the general scan, but these tend to appear at relatively large $m_5$ values so that the splittings remain below a few percent of the overall scalar masses, smaller than the single jet energy resolution of the LHC experiments at these energies (see, e.g., Ref.~\cite{Jaeger:2661735}).

 Prospects are somewhat better at the ILC, as studied in Ref.~\cite{Chiang:2015rva}. $\tilde H_5^0$ and $\tilde H_5^{\pm}$ can be singly produced in $e^+e^-$ collisions via vector boson fusion, or in association with a $Z$ or $W^{\mp}$ boson, respectively.
 In the clean lepton collider environment, the $H_5$ decays to dibosons can be reconstructed using the fully hadronic final states.
 With the ILC target dijet energy resolution of $\sigma_E = 0.3 \times \sqrt{E_{jj}}$~GeV~\cite{Behnke:2013lya}, the dijet resolution will be $\sigma_E \simeq 3$~GeV for $E_{jj} \simeq 100$~GeV, famously allowing for $W$ and $Z$ bosons to be distinguished in the all-hadronic channel.
 Unfortunately, even this excellent mass resolution is too poor to resolve the custodial-symmetry-violation-induced mass splitting between $\tilde H_5^+$ and $\tilde H_5^0$, which reaches at most 1.8~GeV in the H5plane benchmark.
 One could hope to do better by using the leptonic decays of $H_5^0 \to ZZ \to 4 \ell$ and $H_5^{\pm} \to W^{\pm} Z \to \ell^{\pm} E_T^{miss} \ell^+ \ell^-$; these suffer from smaller branching fractions, but may offer good enough mass resolution to detect the mass splitting effect of the custodial symmetry violation.